davi-souza2001/dataStructure/README.md

 # dataStructure
-data structure
+Data structure !
 Examples of Key Data Structures for General Concepts.
 Like for example:
-hash table;
+Hash table,
-tree;
+Tree,
-Stack and List
+Stack and List.